 North Terrace Campus - Semester 2 - 2015

 General Course Information

-Course Code ENV BIOL 3008 Course Conservation and Restoration III Coordinating Unit School of Earth and Environmental Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 5 hours per week, plus fieldwork Incompatible ENV BIOL 3023 Assumed Knowledge ENV BIOL 2503 or equivalent Course Description This course will examine theoretical and practical aspects of conservation biology, ecological management and restoration of natural systems.
+Course Code ENV BIOL 3008 Course Conservation and Restoration III Coordinating Unit School of Biological Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 5 hours per week, plus fieldwork Available for Study Abroad and Exchange Y Incompatible ENV BIOL 3023 Assumed Knowledge ENV BIOL 2503 or equivalent Course Description This course will examine theoretical and practical aspects of conservation biology, ecological management and restoration of natural systems.
 The course will focus on terrestrial systems.
-It will cover the effects of introduced herbivores, carnivores, competitors, pathogens, vegetation clearance, habitat fragmentation, habitat degradation, disturbances (e.g. fire) and remedial actions (e.g. revegetation) on Australian flora, fauna and ecological processes (e.g. dryland salinisation, pollination, gene flow, animal dispersal).
-Edge effects, corridors, succession, endangered species management, conservation genetics, abundant species management, biological and mechanical control of unwanted species, rehabilitation, re-introduction and translocation biology will also be covered.
+It will cover the effects of introduced herbivores, carnivores, competitors, pathogens, vegetation clearance, habitat fragmentation, habitat degradation, disturbances (e.g. fire) and remedial actions (e.g. revegetation) on Australian flora, fauna and ecological processes (e.g. dry-land salinisation, pollination, gene flow, animal dispersal).
+Edge effects, corridors, succession, endangered species management, conservation genetics, abundant species management, biological and mechanical control of unwanted species, rehabilitation, reintroduction and translocation biology will also be covered.
 Establishing adequate and effective monitoring programs, reserve design and risk assessment, as well as social and political factors in decision making will provide a practical element to the course.
 Students will be expected to conduct a small group research project on some current conservation or restoration issue as part of the course.

 This course will include 4-5 days of field work either as a series of day trips or as a field camp.
 Details will be provided at the start of the course.

 The full timetable of all activities for this course can be accessed from Course Planner.